ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/custom_model.md

     epsilon_assoc = params["epsilon_assoc"]
     bondvol = params["bondvol"]

-    # Combining rules for association. if you want to perform cross-association mixing, check the AssocOptions docs
+    # Combining rules for association.
+If you want to perform cross-association mixing, check the AssocOptions docs
     bondvol,epsilon_assoc = assoc_mix(bondvol,epsilon_assoc,sigma,assoc_options)

     # Now we can create the parameter struct that we have defined.